vlah02/ALEchain/README.md

     - `2` = timer, `3` = terminal, `4` = software INT
 - **Fetch/Decode/Execute**:
   - Each step: `bus.tick()` → fetch 4 bytes at `PC` → decode → execute.
-  - For non-HALT instructions, `PC += 4` before execution effects that jump/branch.
+  - For non-HALT instructions, `PC += 4` *before* execution effects that jump/branch.
   - On device IRQs, emulator checks masks and `STATUS` bit 2; if allowed, pushes `PC` and `STATUS`, sets `STATUS.bit2`, and jumps to `HANDLER`.

 ---

 ### Memory map & MMIO
+> All addresses not claimed by a mapped device are served by RAM.

 **Devices**:

   | Device         | Base         | Size | Off | Access | Meaning                                    |